State Policies

 note

 A plugin which is State Policy aware can choose to use its own resolver, or request the default one from the Policy plugin.
-To use a different resolver as the default, modify the extension in the Policy plugin’s statePolicyResolver
+To use a different resolver as the default, modify the extension in the Policy plugin’s statePolicyResolver extension point.

 Creating a State Policy aware dialog